KatGia/SQL-basics/README.md

 They ensure structured access, efficient querying, and integration across diverse data types.

-### Examples of SQL-based Databases in Bioinformatics:
+### Examples of SQL-based databases in bioinformatics:

 - **Genomic Databases**: GenBank, NCBI, and Ensembl.
 - **Gene Expression Repositories**: ArrayExpress and GEO.
 - **Protein Sequence Databases**: UniProt, Swiss-Prot, and PDB.

-### Another Example of Using SQL in Bioinformatics: PanCancer Atlas BigQuery Tables
+### Another example of using SQL in bioinformatics: panCancer atlas bigQuery tables
 The PanCancer Atlas project by the Institute for Systems Biology (ISB-CGC) provides an excellent example of how SQL databases can be used to explore large-scale cancer genomics data without downloading massive datasets.

 **Key points:**